wikimedia/integration-zuul/doc/source/admin/tenants.rst

       The list of labels regexp a tenant can use in job's nodeset.
 When set, this setting can be used to restrict what labels a tenant can use.
       Without this setting, the tenant can use any labels.

+   .. attr:: report-build-page
+      :default: false

+      If this is set to ``true``, then Zuul will use the URL of the build page in Zuul's web interface when reporting to the code review system.
+In this case, :attr:`job.success-url` and :attr:`job.failure-url` are ignored for the report (though they are still used on the status page before the buildset is complete and reported).

+      This requires that all the pipelines in the tenant have a :ref:`SQL reporter<sql_reporter>` configured, and at least one of :attr:`tenant.web-root` or :attr:`web.root` must be defined.

+   .. attr:: web-root

+      If this tenant has a whitelabeled installation of zuul-web, set its externally visible URL here (e.g.,
+      ``https://tenant.example.com/``).
+This will override the
+      :attr:`web.root` setting when constructing URLs for this tenant.

 .. _admin_rule_definition: